 And with business expenses and making sure that your staff gets paid when a client hasn’t paid you yet, it is a very common concern.
 So don’t be that person who doesn’t pay their staff!

-This can make or break a person, but it is a necessary evil because you will learn about your managerial style, and as a result, you will learn a lot about how yourself and how you can be perceived.
+This can make or break a person in freelancing, but it is a necessary evil because you will learn about your managerial style, and as a result, you will learn a lot about how yourself and how you can be perceived.

 A part of leading a team is to apply the squeezers from time to time, and motivating them, as well as being their leader, friend, confidante and problem-solver.